SumitMalodiya/React-Project/Background-changer/README.md

 2.Navigate to the project directory: cd <project-directory>.

-3.Install dependencies: Run npm install to download and install all necessary packages from package.json.
+3.Install dependencies: Run npm install to download and install all necessary packages from package.json and also download vite React.

 4.Also install Tailwind CSS files for apply styling in this projects.